 Which time, though?
 The wrong one or the boozy sunrise one?

 When we did it the wrong way!
 (Sidenote: We took an absolutely incorrect detour on our first hike up the local mountain and thought it would be alright to ‘just take a shortcut through the forest’.
 After going to ridiculous lengths climbing through thorny bushes, we realised we either had to go back through said bushes or climb the actual side of the mountain.
-The weather was splendid and we are a bunch of ten-year-olds at hearts, so you can imagine the faces of the other hikers when we emerged from the shrubbery on the side of the mountain.)
+The weather was splendid and we are a bunch of ten-year-olds at heart, so you can imagine the faces of the other hikers when we emerged from the shrubbery on the side of the mountain.)

 Yes!
 I remember how warm it was for September and how hyped we were about being able to go outside.
 Also, the slight edge of trying not to let my backpack overweigh me so that I don’t fall off the mountain!